 A form object that has an associated method is indicated with a special icon in the Form Editor, as shown in the figure below.
-In this example, both the check box called Find prong length and the Compute button have associated methods.
+In this example, both the checkbox called Find prong length and the Compute button have associated methods.

-Performing Ctrl+Alt+Click on the form object opens the method in the Method Editor.
-If there is no method associated with the form object, a new local method associated with the form object will be created and opened in the Method Editor.
+Pressing Ctrl+Alt+Click on a form object opens its associated method in the Method Editor.
+If no method is currently linked to the form object, a new local method will be automatically created, associated with the form object, and opened in the Method Editor.

 If the associated method has a compile error, then this is shown with a different icon, as shown in the figure below.